Types of Kitchen Knives: Complete Home Cook's Guide

 The right types of kitchen knives can make easy work out of the most difficult tasks.
 And there are different types of kitchen knives for every cooking chore imaginable.
 If you’re a budding chef still learning your way around the kitchen, what are the most useful types of kitchen knives to have on hand?
 And if you’re a more seasoned chef looking to step up your slicing game, which types of cooking knives should you add to your collection?

-We’ve gathered some facts about the most important types of kitchen knives for the home cook to have on hand and how each can be most useful to you.
+We’ve gathered some facts about the most important types of kitchen knives and their uses for the home cook to have on hand.

 Jump to Section